mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 Demo example interpretation: *Molecules per area of ozone in the atmosphere (measured from Earth's surface to the upper edge of the amosphere)*

 ## 2. Decompose
-Segment the text into atomic parts based on meaning rather than syntax.
+Segment the text into logical atomic parts based on meaning rather than syntax.
 Ensure that composite terms remain intact if further decomposition would result in a loss of specialized context.

 Demo example decomposition: *molecules per area; ozone; atmosphere; measured from Earth's surface to the upper edge of the amosphere;*